jwaldrep/mystery-word/README.md

 * Hard/Evil mode is based on the concept/algorithm described [here] as well as MIT's 6.00.1x course. (http://nifty.stanford.edu/2011/schwarz-evil-hangman/)

 ##Future Features:
-* Offer to open web link definition of the Mystery Word
 * More evil algorithm, especially for word list length of 2
 * Option to use custom word dictionary
 * Enhanced debug display